oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 Referenced Token:
 : A cryptographically secured data structure which contains a reference to a Status List or Status List Token.
 It is RECOMMENDED to use JSON {{RFC8259}} or CBOR {{RFC8949}} for representation of the token and secure it using JSON Object Signing as defined in {{RFC7515}} or CBOR Object Signing and Encryption as defined in {{RFC9052}}.
 The information from the contained Status List may give a Relying Party additional information about up-to-date status of the Referenced Token.

+base64url:
+: Denotes the URL-safe base64 encoding without padding as defined in Section 2 of [RFC7515] as "Base64url Encoding".

 # Status List {#status-list}

 A Status List is a byte array that contains the statuses of many Referenced Tokens represented by one or multiple bits.
 A common representation of a Status List is composed by the following algorithm: